ichi-h/dhak_docs/content/docs/security/index.md

 The biggest benefit of managing passwords functionally is that **there is no possibility to leak information**.
 What Dhak does just calculates a password from getting values, so it does not need password retention or passphrase verification.
 Since Dhak does not keep confidential information, there is no leakage of information essentially.

-Also, the side effect of being a function is that **you do not need to sync multiple devices.**.
+Also, another benefit of being a function is that **you do not need to sync multiple devices.**.
 In these days, it is common to have multiple digital devices, such as a computer, a smartphone, and so on.
 The problem under these situation is how to manage passwords between them.
 As a solution for it, for example, some are to save passwords by using a cloud service and to sync them, but others are to share them by using an USB flash memory manually.

-Dhak does not keep confidential information, so it cannot take the above.
+Dhak itself does not keep information, so it cannot take the above.
 However, Dhak can share passwords across multiple devices without doing anything special like that.
-From the beginning, Dhak has the system to return the same password from the same passphrase and title on any device.
-This is possible because Dhak is a function.
+Dhak has the system to return the same password from the same passphrase and title on any device, so it dose not need synchronization in the first place.

 ## Bad points